 My husband lounging on the frame trying to imagine what it will be like when the decking is complete.

 Originally we were going to fabricate our own balustrade but we hadn’t even discussed how at this point.
 Luckily Richard Burbidge have a great selection of decking balustrade, to suit every possible style of deck.
 You can choose from six different types of baluster, infill panels and spindles in wood, metal or glass.
 There’s also three different newel styles and a choice of handrails.

 I really love the look of their glass panel balustrade.
-It look so cool and sleek.
+It looks so cool and sleek.
 However, we already have a total lack of privacy so having a glass panel balustrade seemed like the wrong choice.
 Plus I think it’s a bit too contemporary for our home and would look quite out of place.
 So I narrowed down my options to three.
 I was torn between the Classic American, Classic Square and Traditional Square.
-Eventually I settled on Classic square and placed my order.
+Eventually, I settled on Classic Square and placed my order.
 A week later the components were delivered.